You just installed WordPress on your blog? Not sure, what to do for wordpress settings? What to do exactly after installing wordpress?

-That means these are must-follow steps to make sure your WordPress website is ready, user-friendly and perfectly optimized for search engines.
+That means these are must-follow steps to make sure your WordPress website is secure, is ready, user-friendly and perfectly optimized for search engines.
 This is a complete handy guide with several steps shown with examples, and screenshots.

 Therefore, if you’ve just started a WordPress blog and you’re unsure what to do next.
 This post is for you!

 Just follow the steps one by one and your site will be ready.

 20 Most important things to do after Installing WordPress

 So, without taking more time.
 Let’s jump into the list of essential things to do after installing WordPress.

 1- Change site title, tagline, and timezone

 Your site title is your brand name while tagline shows its purpose.

 By default, it comes with dummy title and tagline that you will have to change.

 How to do?